top of page

 History GCSE (Mr Miller):

-In History this term, we will be looking at Anglo-Saxon England, the last years of Edward the Confessor and the Norman invasion of 1066.
+In History this term we will start by learning how to answer some of the exam questions found in the Crime and Punishment topic.
+We will then be looking at Anglo-Saxon England, the last years of Edward the Confessor and the Norman invasion of 1066.
 We will then examine how William secured power and how the Anglo-Saxons resisted their Norman conquerors.

 Design Technology (Mrs Beck):